Become a Leader

 - Group meetings twice a month with Alternative Breaks staff and students (3 hrs a month)

-- Pre-trip meeting attendance with participants prior to departure (3 hrs total)
+- Pre-trip meeting attendance with participants prior to departure (minimum 3 hrs total)

 - Mandatory weekend retreat attendance out of state (AFB Retreat May 31st-June 2nd; ASB Retreat Sept.
 6-8th)

 - Occasional one-on-one meetings with Alternative Breaks staff as necessary

 - Attendance on trip in its entirety over Fall, Spring, or Weekend Break

 Application Materials for Fall Break are due April 19, 2019 and for Spring Break are due July 26, 2019.

 Staff/Faculty Partner Policies and Guidelines *Please review prior to submitting an application

-We depend on our University of Utah students to leadership and creativity to take us to the next level.
-If you are a student who has been on an Alternative Break trip and have a new idea for a site and topic, fill out the trip proposal application below!
-New trips created through this process include but are not limited to: "Marine Conservation" in Santa Cruz, CA, "Women and Poverty" in Denver, CO (now called "Defeminizing Poverty"), "Holistic Health" in Vancouver, CA (now called "Community Health"), and "Addiction" in Las Vegas, NV (now called "Youth Empowerment").
+We depend on our University of Utah students' leadership and creativity to take us to the next level.
+If you are a student who has been on an Alternative Break trip and have a new idea for an Alt Breaks experience, please fill out the trip proposal application below!
+New experiences created through this process include, but are not limited to: "Marine Conservation" in Santa Cruz, CA, "Women and Poverty" in Denver, CO (now called "Defeminizing Poverty"), "Holistic Health" in Vancouver, CA (now called "Community Health"), and "Addiction" in Las Vegas, NV (now called "Youth Empowerment").

-Fill out the trip proposal below and return to Justin Swanger New trip proposals for the 2019-2020 year are due in January 2019.
+Fill out the trip proposal form below and return to Justin Swanger.
+New trip proposals for the 2019-2020 year are due in February 2019.